Learning visual policies for building 3D shape categories: Approach

 Building an object from a given set of primitives requires finding an appropriate sequence of actions \mbox{$a_{1:n}=\{a_1,\ldots,a_n\}$} that transforms an initial state $s_0$ into the desired shape state $s_n \in \mathcal{C}$.
 Finding a correct sequence $a_{1:n}$ is not trivial even in the state space.
 Given the large space of possible actions and the exponential growth of the number of action sequences depending on $n$, the naive brute-force search works only for building simple objects.

 \textit{Making objects by unmaking.} For an object example defined by the state $\hat{s} \in \mathcal{C}$ we propose to find valid building sequences $a_{1:n}$ via disassembling or {\em unmaking} $\hat{s}$.
 We first find a sequence of unmake actions $\tilde{a}_{1:n}=\{\tilde{a}_1,\ldots,\tilde{a}_n\}$, where $\tilde{a}_i$ moves a random non-blocked primitive on an object\footnote{By ``non-blocked primitives on objects`` we refer to primitives that are not on the table surface and that can be freely lifted above their current positions.
 Such primitives can be easily derived from $s$.} to a random non-occupied location on the table.
 If $m$ is the number of primitives constituting object $\hat{s}$, we can disassemble $\hat{s}$ by a sequence of $n=m-1$ unmake actions.
-Unmake actions are invertable, i.e.~for each unmake action $\tilde{a}$ such that $T(s_i, \tilde{a})=s_j$ there is an inverse action $a=\tilde{a}^{-1}$ such that $T(s_j, a)=s_i$.
-By inverting and reordering all unmake actions, we obtain a valid sequence of actions for building $\hat{s}$ as $a_{1:n}=\{\tilde{a}^{-1}_n,\ldots,\tilde{a}^{-1}_1\}$.
+We call an action invertible if for any action $\tilde{a}$ such that $T(s_i, \tilde{a})=s_j$ there exists an inverse action $a=\tilde{a}^{-1}$ such that $T(s_j, a)=s_i$.
+We assume our unmake actions to be invertable and obtain a valid sequence of actions for building $\hat{s}$ as $a_{1:n}=\{\tilde{a}^{-1}_n,\ldots,\tilde{a}^{-1}_1\}$.

 We use the above randomized unmake procedure to generate a large and diverse set of valid action sequences.
 While each action $a_i$ in such sequences is associated with a single initial state $s_i$, there might be \emph{multiple correct assembly actions} in the state $s_i$.
 For example, when building an arch, the same cube could be placed both to the left and to the right pillars (see Fig.~\ref{fig:heatmap_explain}).
 To each state $s_i$, we associate a set of actions $\bm{a}_i$ available in all states which differ only in positions of primitives located on the table surface (denoted as $\approx$), namely, $\bm{a}_i = \{a_j \vert s_j \approx s_i\}$.